Carina-P/hire-hens/README.md

 ### Scope Plane
 #### User stories
 (this is not in priority order)
-- US_001: As a user I want to be able to sign up to the site.
+- US_001: As a user I want to be able to register to the site.
 By doing this I have the possibility to add my personal information and thus paying process will be faster.

 - US_002: As a user, I want to be able to login to the site.